-- Prioritize continuous engagement with communities who face environmental injustices and continue to be underinvested and underserved. - Focus engagement on building long-term, trust-based relationships. - Fully fund community engagement, community expertise, and community led research. - Collaborate with communities as equal partners in Power is shared between government and communities in decision-making, needs assessment, planning, implementation, enforcement, and evaluation to find community driven solutions that are sustainable and amplify community assets.
+- Prioritize continuous engagement with communities who face environmental injustices and continue to be underinvested and underserved. - Recognize that people and communities hold intersecting identities that have been subject to systemic oppression including but not limited to gender, ethnicity, and disability status. - Focus engagement on building long-term, trust-based relationships with cultural humility. - Fully fAdequately fund opportunities for meaningful community engagement by supporting and providing opportunities for civic voice and community capacity building that builds on existing community engagement, community priorities, research, and expertise, and community led research. - Collaborate with communities as equal partners in Value different "ways of knowing"19 and share power between governments, Tribal nations,20 and Indigenous communities in decision-making, needs assessment, planning, implementation, enforcement, and evaluation to find community-driven solutions that are sustainable and amplify community assets.